H-Shen/Collection_of_my_coding_practice/README.md

 # Collection-of-Coding-Practice
 A collection of my coding practice

-* The environment of coding:
+* Local environment of coding:

    	* Python 2.7.16
 	* Python 3.6.7
 	* javac 1.8.0_191